Patient's Query

 Hi doctor,

 I have been facing mild constipation for one month.
-And also, I had laser surgery done for my piles a year back.
-I had visited my surgeon, and he examined my anal passage had given the below medications.
-He also mentioned that there are minor piles that are reoccurring.
+Also, I had laser surgery done for my piles a year back.
+I had visited my surgeon, and he examined my anal passage and had given the below medications.
+He also mentioned that minor piles are reoccurring.
 The medication given is as follows:

 Currently, I am only taking LactiFiber.
-With LactiFiber, my constipation has reduced 90%.
-I would like to know if LactiFiber is a good stool softener and can be continued for 3 to 4 months without any side effects?
+With LactiFiber, my constipation has reduced by 90 percent.
+I would like to know if LactiFiber is a good stool softener and if it can be continued for three to four months without any side effects.
 I found a product (details of that product are attached).
-Please review this product and let me know if this is a good product for curing piles?
+Please review this product and let me know if this is a good product for curing piles.

 Thank you.